nailsframework/nailsjs/README.md

 Nails has been created out of one reason.
 Frustration.
 Mostly every JS Framework doesn't really scale down for small size project, instead they are horribly slow and space intensive.
-I dont want to use 300MB disk space for a hello world programm just because those nasty dependencies.
+I don't want to use 300MB disk space for a hello world program just because those nasty dependencies.

 And exactly here comes nailsJS into place.
-It just nails it for small size projects but also perfectly scales up to enterprise solutions, altough it's still in developement.
+It just nails it for small size projects but also perfectly scales up to enterprise solutions, although it's still in development.
 The Codebase is about 50KB and thats all.
 No dependencies, nothing.
 It just works.

-Also there is no learning curve, because to create a wonderfull, reactive WebApp you dont need to learn some complicated stuff.
+Also there is no learning curve, because to create a wonderful, reactive WebApp you don't need to learn some complicated stuff.
 NailsJS is designed to be intuitive and easy.
 To use a Rest API, all you need is four lines of code.
-You just have to tell nails THREE SIMPLE THINGS: what to fetch, and where and how to embedd it.
+You just have to tell nails THREE SIMPLE THINGS: what to fetch, and where and how to embed it.

 Thats it.